f5devcentral/xchaawsdemoguide/README.rst

 Objective
 #########

-Use this guide to explore the virtual Kubernetes (vK8s) capabilities F5 Distributed Cloud Services for simplifying deployment and management of distributed workloads across multiple clouds and regions.
-This will help you get familiar with the general pattern of deploying high-availability configurations by using Kubernetes Helm charts in a multi-node site, which can then be exposed to other services.
+Use this guide to explore how F5 Distributed Cloud Services enable **Hybrid Multicloud App Delivery** through virtual Kubernetes (vK8s) clusters, distributed edge sites, and seamless networking across clouds and regions.
+This guide focuses on deploying high-availability (HA) configurations by using Kubernetes Helm charts in a multi-node site, which can then be exposed to other services.
 This is a common use-case leveraging F5 Distributed Cloud Customer Edge (CE) for deploying a backend or a database, which can then be used in conjunction with Regional Edge (RE) deployments that consume and/or interact with the central CE location.

-In this guide we will use an example of a PostgreSQL database deployment in a High-Availability (HA) configuration on a CE and exposing it to a RE location(s) closer to end-users for lowered latency, improved performance, and data resiliency.
+In this guide we will use an example of a PostgreSQL database deployment in a HA configuration on a CE and exposing it to a RE location(s) closer to end-users for lowered latency, improved performance, and data resiliency.

 The guide includes the following key steps: